rdebeasi/drawbridge/README.md

 OS and dotenv environment variable support isn't part of the stock vue-webpack setup; these features

+## Security

+For simplicity, we're currently storing IDM login info as environment variables that are exposed to the client.
+In the future, we should authenticate with the IDM via OAuth instead.

 ## Build Setup

 ``` bash